hashicorp/terraform-provider-vault/website/docs/index.html.markdown

   a limited child token using auth/token/create in order to enforce a short TTL and limit exposure. *[See usage details below.](#generic)*

-* `client_auth` - (Optional) A configuration block, described below, that provides credentials used by Terraform to authenticate with the Vault server.
-At present there is little reason to set this, because Terraform does not support the TLS certificate authentication mechanism.
-  *Deprecated, use `auth_login_cert` instead.

 * `skip_tls_verify` - (Optional) Set this to `true` to disable verification of the Vault server's TLS certificate.
 This is strongly discouraged except in prototype or development environments, since it exposes the possibility